-As at March 31, 2017, the Corporation had 9 full-time employees, 2 part-time employees and 3 consultants primarily working out of Sydney, Australia, Toronto, Ontario and Montreal, Québec and 54 workers in care and maintenance at the Bloom Lake project located near Fermont, Quebec.
-The Corporation's use of consultants is a strategy consistent with that of many mineral exploration and development companies in order to manage costs.
-Four of Champion's executive officers are engaged by consulting companies to provide services to Champion.
+As at March 31, 2018, the Corporation had 14 full-time employees and 5 consultants primarily working out of Sydney, Australia, Toronto, Ontario and Montreal, Québec and 359 workers at the Bloom Lake project located near Fermont, Quebec.

-Champion is dependent on the services of key executives, including the Executive Chairman and Chief Executive Officer and a small number of highly skilled and experienced executives and personnel.
+The Corporation is dependent on the services of key executives, including the Executive Chairman and Chief Executive Officer and a small number of highly skilled and experienced executives and personnel.
 See "Risk Factors - Dependence on Key Personnel".